 Archival Tyvek® is used by museums and art packagers to protect a variety of items such as paintings, sculptures, sketches, documents, and many other materials during shipping and storage.
-Archivists also use it as a crate lining or crate liner for shipping artwork.
+Archivists also use it as a crate liner for shipping artwork.

 - Breathable and highly water resistant

 - 1 Roll/ Box